MirasCarlo934/BeeHiveDocu/website-api-documentation.md

 This HATEOAS principle is followed by BeeHive's API, essentially removing the need for reading long and repetitive API documents just to understand how to use the API.

+# How Do I Get My Thing to Talk With BeeHive?

+The MQTT API is the backbone of the Thing-to-BeeHive interface.
+MQTT is a lightweight, publish-subscribe communication protocol that is ideal for handling communication between Things and BeeHive. *This is the recommended API for Thing-to-BeeHive communication.*

+## MQTT vs HTTP

+While BeeHive can be completely interacted with using the HTTP RESTful API, HTTP is considered a very cumbersome protocol to use mainly due to the following:

+1. Heavy data overhead (e.g. HTTP headers)
+2. Slower compared to lower-level protocols (TCP)
+3. Unidirectional communication (BeeHive servers can't send to a Thing via HTTP)
+   - For Things to get updates from BeeHive, they will have to constantly request and request and request and request...

+MQTT mitigates these problems by running on top of TCP.
+It is also lightweight with a small code footprint, requiring small processing power to run.
+Because of these, MQTT is considered to be ideal for Things.

 # Thing Management Platform

 The Thing Management Platform manages three resources: Things, Attributes, and Groups: